mixxxdj/manual/source/chapters/user_interface.rst

 :ref:`Mixxx user interface <interface-overview>`.
 Click the gear icon in the upper right corner, then toggle :menuselection:`Skin Settings --> Vinyl Control Options`, or use the specific :ref:`appendix-shortcuts` to show or hide the section.

+**Vinyl button**

+This button enables :term:`vinyl control`.
+When enabled in Mixxx, the track on the Mixxx deck is controlled by the external vinyl control.

+**Pass button**

+This button enables passthrough.
+When enabled, audio from an external vinyl can be played on the Mixxx deck.
+To be able to enable this button, you have to select an input device for the passthrough control in :menuselection:`Preferences --> Sound Hardware`.

 **Abs/Rel/Const button**

 * **Absolute mode**: The track position equals needle position and speed.